 |A full day sightseeing trip from Prague to Karlovy Vary, an elegant spa town and UNESCO world heritage site located in the west of Czechia.

-This sightseeing tour is part by air-conditioned coach, part on foot.
+This sightseeing tour is part by air-conditioned bus, part on foot.

-After meeting you in the city centre, near Wenceslas Square, we board the coach for the journey to Karlovy Vary, which takes around two hours.
+After meeting you in the city centre, near Wenceslas Square, we board the bus for the journey to Karlovy Vary, which takes around two hours.

 Karlovy Vary is the foremost spa town in the country and a member of the 'Great Spas of Europe'; a group of eleven spa towns across seven countries that includes Baden-Baden in Germany and Bath in the UK.